Certora/Documentation/docs/cvl/methods.md

 Only one catch unresolved-calls entry is allowed per a specification file.
 When importing a specification with a catch unresolved-calls entry it will be included as part of the current specification, and cannot be overridden.
 ```

-Catch unresolved-calls entry can only be summarized with a dispatch list summary (and a dispatch list summary is only applicable for a catch unresolved-calls entry).
+A catch unresolved-calls entry can only be summarized with a dispatch list summary (and a dispatch list summary is only applicable for a catch unresolved-calls entry).
 A dispatch list summary directs the Prover to construct a summary that encapsulates the functionality of the method as a selector for multiple functions specified by their signatures.
 The dispatch list will contain a list of patterns and the default summary to use in case no function matched the selector.
 The possible patterns are: